Dmytro-Posyliuzhnyi/math-learning-journal/Linear Algebra/Linear Algebra.md

 Learned about and need to take notes on:

-- determinant of 2x2 matrix
+- determinant of a 2x2 matrix
 - intro to matrix inverses

 ---